 The sound startled Eva.
 She glanced over to Gira, standing near the table.
 Shaking her head, she said, “I can’t help you.”

-He walked away, ignoring nobles who greeted him as he walked past them.
+He walked away, ignoring nobles who greeted him as he passed by them.
 Eva waved Gira over to her.
-“We have to go now.”
+“We have to go now!”

 As they walked down the stairs, Eva found it odd to see the gates opened, but no guards.
 “Bashan,” she yelled, but there was no one there.

-Now beyond the gates, Eva saw the carriage down King’s Road.
+Holding hands, Gira led them through the gates.
+Eva saw the carriage down King’s Road.
 Bashan ran towards her shouting something she couldn’t make out.
-He pointed at her, screaming, “Turn around.”

 But it was too late.
-Two men, dressed in black with their hood hiding their faces, caught up and pushed them down.
+Two men, dressed in black with hoods hiding their faces, caught up and pushed the girls down to the ground.
 “Which one of you is Eva Marie.”